anabelledolhun/0800-FantasticFive-Binder/README.md

   | 002 | 5 | 2 | 1/20/2025 | Team | Team Conflict | Due to conflicted schedules we had a lack of communication. | ------ |

 *Template used: Issue+Log*

+## E. In-class Activities

+### Followership exercize

+Judgement
+Anabelle- In my SQL group project, one of the group members encouraged us to use ChatGPT for all of the code, but I ended up deciding against that as it goes against the ethics and integrity of the project and we were specifically only to use it for data generation.
+The rest of the group members and I made sure he did his contribution without using that platform.

+Work Ethic
+Grayson- Last summer internship, he was always on top of tasks and his boss was appreciative of his work ethic.
+For example, his boss would say things such as, “you complete things faster than I come up with things”

+Competence
+Anabelle- In my internship, I had adequate Excel skills and knowledge to perform the tasks I was assigned and to complete the project in a more timely manner.

+Honesty
+Tyler- He accidentally broke a piece of furniture at his job with a furniture company.
+He was honest about it and told the customer what happened.
+He made an effort to stay true to his employer’s philosophy of client honesty.

+Courage
+Anabelle- in my internship, I was specifically asked to manually enter hundreds and hundreds of oil parts by hand into a spreadsheet as opposed to using formulas.
+I had the courage to consult my supervisor and suggest another method with Excel formulas to achieve the same outcome.

+Discretion
+Tyler- At the tennis store he worked at, the store had a big discount going on, but management said not to tell anyone about it.
+In response, he made sure to not tell customers even if they asked about it.

+Loyalty
+Hazel- She committed to a job offer and received another offer that had a higher pay.
+However, she stayed loyal to her original offer.

+Ego Management
+Tyler- In his BPMN group project, when the other members were not contributing a fair share, he had to set his ego aside and do the work instead of causing an argument with the other members to help him more.

+### Team Roles

+Anabelle
+- Initiator
+- Yielding
+- Information seeker

+Tyler
+- Ellaborator
+- Encouraging

+Grayson
+- Initiator
+- Information giver
+- Accepting

+Hazel
+- Information giver

+Krutee
+- Representative
+- Consensus seeker